playcanvas/developer.playcanvas.com/README.md

     npm run faq

-## Testing

-To validate the generated HTML files in the `build` folder, run:

-    npm run lint:html

-To scan for broken hyperlinks, run:

-    npm run test:links

 ## Localization

 The Developer Site is translated via [Transifex](https://www.transifex.com/playcanvas/playcanvas-developer-site).
+When anything in `docs` is updated, run:

+    tx push --silent

+Once translation acitivity on Transifex is complete, run:

+    tx pull -l ja --silent

-When anything in `docs` is updated, run `tx push --silent`.
-Once translation acitivity on Transifex is complete, run `tx pull --silent` and submit a PR with the updated language content.
+Then submit a PR with the updated language content.
 Instructions on setting up the Transifex CLI tool `tx` can be found [here](https://developers.transifex.com/docs/cli#installation).
 Note that the first time you push with `tx`, you will need to enter the Transifex developer key (contact an Admin of the Transifex project to obtain this).